 It is mostly used to make savoury dishes since smoky flavour in desserts and sweets is not favoured.

-Black Cardamom is also one of the most important spices that constitute as one of the many spices that go into making Garam Masala Powder.
+Black Cardamom is also one of the most important spices that go into making the authentic Indian spice called Garam Masala Powder.
 Which is why its use in Indian cuisine is indispensable.

 Since this spice makes a good blending spice, you can use it with other spices to make dry rubs and seasonings.

-As the skin of black cardamom is rough and hard, its difficult to grind it, so remove any roughage to make a smooth blend.
+- As the skin of black cardamom is rough and hard, its difficult to grind it, so remove any roughage when using black cardamom for making spice blends.

 Benefits of Black Cardamom

 Aids digestion – Black cardamom is rich in fibre which helps in digestion.
 A study has shown that chewing on black cardamom produces saliva which aids digestion and also kills harmful bacteria in the stomach.

 Helps to eliminate respiratory problems – Black cardamom is known as a remedy for respiratory problems such as whooping cough, asthma. chest infection.
 The warming effect of the spices helps to cure cold and coughs by alleviating the mucous membrane and normalising the flow of mucus through the respiratory tract.